thibautpalier/frontend-interview/README.md

 ### Expectations

+We don't recommend spending more than 2 hours on this exercise.

 * The feature should be done and be functional
 * The error and loading states of the APIs should be handled (that's why we included delays in the API responses)
 * Please take any opportunities to improve the code (refactoring the structure, adding methods for common logic, etc.), we will talk about these during the interview
+  * When dealing with this point, if you run out of time, it would be helpful to you to at least have some notes about what you would do, so we can discuss it during the interview

 Not required, but helpful:
 * Taste in UI design